-We jump into our new pool at the amazing and historic The Plunge/FIT Mission Beach at Belmont Park, San Diego.
+We are loving our new pool at the amazing and historic The Plunge/FIT Mission Beach at Belmont Park, San Diego.

 Learn more about their variety of pass options and all their one-of-a-kind features!

 Special Fishies’ teaching methods focus on safety as well as building a child’s confidence, increasing self-esteem, and creating a lifelong love of the water.
 Learning through play and tailoring each class to your child’s needs and goals.